run-x/opta-docs/content/en/Architecture/kubernetes.md

 ![image alt text](/images/opta_internal_kubernetes_architecture.png)

-The K8s topology is divided into namespaces of 2 types: 3rd party integrations and opta services.
+The K8s topology is divided into namespaces of 2 types: 3rd party integrations and Opta services.
 The third party integrations consist of respected open source projects which handle background tasks or features expansions.
 These currently consist of: